Having chest pain can be worrisome.

 1. Heart-Related Causes

-Heart issues frequently cause chest pain.
-Coronary artery disease is the most common form of heart disease in the United States, and it causes less blood to flow into your heart.
-When this happens, you might experience sharp, stabbing pains known as angina.
+Angina can result from reduced blood flow to the heart muscle, typically due to coronary artery disease (CAD).
+Coronary artery disease is the most common form of heart disease in the United States.
+When it happens, you might experience sharp, stabbing pains.
 These sensations can spread from your chest to other areas of your body, such as your arms or back.

 Heart attacks might be the health condition that people most frequently associate with chest pain.
 During a heart attack, blood may be completely unable to flow to your heart.
 This can feel like your chest is being crushed or squeezed.
 Call 911 immediately if you feel this type of chest pain.